rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 "What do you mean?"
 His brow furrowed at the unexpected question.

-"I've seen the," I paused and looked back toward the tail, "schedule you keep.
+"I've seen the, um," I paused and looked back toward the tail, "schedule you keep.
 I didn't know if there was anything I could do to make your flight easier.
 Something for your stomach, perhaps?"

 He frowned, though after a moment I realized it wasn't directed at me.

-"No, missy, there's nothing you can do.
+"No, thank you, there's nothing you can do.
 It's just the same problem any old man has.
 I shouldn't have had so much to drink—it certainly didn't help."